Theo Titus

 Theodore Titus III (March 12, 1920 – August 16, 2008) was an American journalist, businessman, and politician.
+He served as a Republican member of the Georgia House of Representatives.
+He was the uncle of Dina Titus, a Democratic member of the U.S. House of Representatives from Nevada.

 Early years and business

 Titus was born March 12, 1920, to Theo Titus, Jr. and Margaret Crovatt Titus, in Thomasville, Georgia.
 He was the grandson of Theodore Titus, Sr., a distinguished south Georgia jurist, and great-grandson of Col. Henry Theodore Titus, founder and namesake of Titusville, Florida.
 He served in the United States Army Air Corps during World War II, then returned to Thomasville where he owned and operated the Titus Cadillac Company for twenty years.
 He then worked for the Federal Disaster Assistance Administration (later reorganized as FEMA) for another twenty years.

 Political career

 In 1988 Titus was elected to the Georgia House of Representatives.
 He ran as a Republican in an area of the state that had, for many years, been represented by Democrats.
 He served five terms from 1989 to 1999, during a period when his district was reconfigured and renumbered as part of the periodic reapportionment process.
 Titus served on Agriculture and Consumer Affairs, Game Fish & Parks, and the powerful Appropriations committee.